ResearchComputing/Documentation/docs/software/spack.md

 * __Building an unexpected version:__ Make sure you are building the intended version of a software.
 If a new version is failing, try insalling an older version.
 * __Building with an unexpected version of a dependency:__ If there are issues installing a dependency, you can modify the specs of a dependency.

-Additionally, spack will oftentimes output troubleshooting suggestions.
-To increase the verbosity of `spack install`, instead use `spack -dv install`.
+Additionally, Spack will oftentimes output troubleshooting suggestions.
+To increase the verbosity of `spack install`, use `spack -dv install`.

-Fill out our [help form](https://www.colorado.edu/rc/userservices/contact) if you need additional assistance.
-This section references Spack documentation written by [NERSC](https://docs.nersc.gov/development/build-tools/spack/).
+__Need further help?__ Fill out our [help form](https://www.colorado.edu/rc/userservices/contact) and we would be happy to help you with any further questions you may have.

+Suggestions provided in the `Troubleshooting Spack` subsection were based off of Spack documentation written by [NERSC](https://docs.nersc.gov/development/build-tools/spack/).
 ---